DerCodeDev/CVAC/README.md

 2. Extract the Zip File into a Folder (recommended is to extract the Folder ffmpeg to the root of your C Partiton)
 3. (Optional) then check if you have in C:\ffmpeg\bin a ffmpeg.exe if so you can continue.
 4. now went to System environment variables and press on Environmentvariables.
-5.  then press on New at the Section variables.
+5. Then press on New at the Section variables.
 6. now under Name of Variable type ffmpeg and for Value of variable press on Browse File and search for ffmpeg.exe.
-7. then press OK.
-8. then press OK again.
+7. then press OK twice.
-9. and then for the very last time press OK.
-10. now open a cmd and type fffmpeg -version, to check if it works now. you should get some output like:  ffmpeg version and then the versionumber.
+8. Now open a cmd and type fffmpeg -version, to check if it works now. you should get some output like:  ffmpeg version and then the versionumber.

 # How to install ffmpeg under Linux?
-1. open a Terminal and write sudo apt install ffmpeg -y
+1. Open a Terminal and write sudo apt install ffmpeg -y
-2. after the Installation test if ffmpeg was installed sucessfully via ffmpeg -version
+2. After the Installation test if ffmpeg was installed sucessfully via ffmpeg -version
-3. you should get some output like: ffmpeg version and then your versionnumber
+3. You should get some output like: ffmpeg version and then your versionnumber

 ## Supported Games: (Coktel Vision)
 - AJ's World of Discovery